-Configure Directory Server to use batched transactions in both simple and entry-balanced configurations.
+Configure the PingDirectoryProxy server to use batched transactions in both simple and entry-balanced configurations.

 The batched transactions feature supports two implementations: the standard LDAP transactions per RFC 5805 and the PingDirectoryProxy proprietary implementation, known as the multi-update extended operation.

 Batched transactions can be used through the PingDirectoryProxy server in both simple and entry-balanced configurations, but only in cases where all operations within the transaction request can be processed within the same backend server and within the same Berkeley DB JE backend.

 Batched transactions can't be processed across multiple servers or multiple PingDirectory server backends.